-ADDITIONAL INSURED - OWNERS, LESSEES OR CONTRACTORS - COMPLETED OPERATIONS
+ADDITIONAL INSURED - OWNERS, LESSEES OR CONTRACTORS - COMPLETED OPERATIONS111

-COMMERCIAL GENERAL LIABILITY COVERAGE PART
+This endorsement modifies insurance provided under the following: COMMERCIAL GENERAL LIABILITY COVERAGE PART PRODUCTS/COMPLETED OPERATIONS LIABILITY COVERAGE PART

-PRODUCTS/COMPLETED OPERATIONS LIABILITY COVERAGE PART
+Name Of Additional Insured Person(s) Or Organization(s) Location And Description Of Completed Operations leferne etien anning data anna lete this Oak a dula, if a sta i

-Name Of Additional Insured Person(s) Or Organization(s) Location And Description Of Completed Operations Information required to complete this Schedule, if not t shown above, will be shown in the Declarations
+Information required to complete this Schedule, if not shown above, will be shown in the Declarations.

-A. Section II - Who Is An Insured is amended to include as an additional insured the person(s) or organization(s) shown in the Schedule, but only with respect to liability for "bodily injury" or "property damage" caused, in whole or in part, by "your work" at the location designated and described in the Schedule of this endorsement performed for that additional insured and included in the "products-completed operations hazard".
+A. Section II - Who Is An Insured is amended to include as an additional insured the person(s) or organization(s) shown in the Schedule, but only with respect to liability for "bodily injury" or "property damage" caused, in whole or in part, by "your work" at the location designated and described in the Schedule of this endorsement performed for that additional insured and included in the "productscompleted operations hazard".